Antranig Dzarugian

-Antranig Dzarugian (Անդրանիկ Ծառուկեան; 4 October 1913 – 23 May 1989) was an influential diasporan Armenian writer, poet, educator, and journalist in the 20th century.
+Antranig Dzarugian (Անդրանիկ Ծառուկեան; born 4 October 1913 – died 23 May 1989) was an influential diasporan Armenian writer, poet, educator, and journalist in the 20th century.

 Early life

 Antranig Dzarugian (transliterated in Eastern Armenian as Andranik Tsarukian) was born in Gürün, Sivas Vilayet, Ottoman Empire in 1913.
 He was related to Chello Toros (1871–1893), one of the fighters of the Armenian irregular units against the Ottoman Empire.

 During the Armenian genocide, Dzarugian was separated from his mother during the death marches in the Syrian desert and spent his childhood in the Armenian Orphanage of Aleppo.
 In 1921, he met his own mother in Aleppo and moved to the local Haygazian Armenian School to receive his elementary education.
 In the same year, his father was arrested and killed in the Marash prison for his participation in the patriotic movement against the Ottoman Empire.

 After completing his elementary schooling in Aleppo, Dzarugian moved to Beirut to complete his education at the newly opened Armenian College.
 Among his teachers in the college were prominent Armenian educators such as Nikol Aghbalian and Levon Shant.
-He became a dropout, and later started his career as a teacher in the Armenian schools of Aleppo and Beirut.
+He became a dropout, and later started his career as a wonderful educator in the Armenian schools of Aleppo and Beirut.
 He says that his writings are influenced by Siamanto and Daniel Varoujan.